 This certificate offers the opportunity to learn critical aspects of biotechnology product development, including how to create a new enterprise, finance, marketing, and other areas of commercialization.
 This certificate is ideal for students planning to engage in the enterprise of biotechnology beyond the science.
 Applicants should have an undergraduate degree preferably in the life sciences with a grade point average of 3.0 on a 4.0 scale.

 Certificate requirements consist of five courses.
-Students who successfully complete the certificate and subsequently decide to seek admission to the master’s degree program in biotechnology or bioscience regulatory affairs will receive credit for three of the courses taken in the certificate toward the master’s degree.
+Students who successfully complete the certificate and subsequently decide to seek admission to the master’s degree program in biotechnology or regulatory science will receive credit for three of the courses taken in the certificate toward the master’s degree.
 Conversely, students who complete their master’s degree first, may count 3 of their enterprise courses toward the certificate.